 What do you make of the arrival and skill set of Tim Tebow?

 I was shocked by the arrival of Tebow, but I was always an admirer of his emotional leadership and skills, and I think that if the press and fans will allow it, he and Mark can coexist.
-I am real excited about this.
+I am really excited about this.

 Assess the current draft class and is it realistic for the Jets to expect major contributions from too many rookies?

 (Quinton) Coples has all the physical skills for a guy at 16 who has top 7 talent.
 I love Stephen Hill, and today, I watched an interview and if he can play as well as he can interview, we’ll have a deep threat we haven’t had since Wesley Walker.
-I know he went to an option college, but hopefully with others who have succeeded, he will do well especially in the red zone.
-I like Terrance Ganaway and Demario Davis has the skill set be very good.
+I know he went to an option college, but hopefully, with others who have succeeded, he will do well especially in the red zone.
+I like Terrance Ganaway and Demario Davis has the skill set to be very good.

 Can the Ground and Pound get the Jets to a Super Bowl?

 The Ground & Pound CAN WORK if it’s not ALL on Shonn Greene.
 We need John Conner and Joe McKnight and (Bilal) Powell and Ganaway in case anybody gets hurt.
-Our offensive Line has to get more consistent and I believe Sparano will help with that.
+Our offensive line has to get more consistent and I believe Sparano will help with that.

 Let’s go back to the word association but this time, to cover some thoughts on the 2012 Jets and “friends.”